cetic/6lbr/README.md

+/!\ IN DEVELOPMENT

 #6LowPan ND
 Implementation of Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks on Contiki operating system (fork).

-Integration is based on [RFC6775](http://tools.ietf.org/html/rfc6775) to optimize ivp6 ND on tiny OS.
+Integration is based on [RFC6775](http://tools.ietf.org/html/rfc6775) to optimize IPv6 ND on tiny OS.

 This repository is a fork of Contiki with addition
 *